 To dial up AdWords clicks, you’ll need to understand how Google ranks ads, which can be summarized with: Ad Rank = Bid x Quality Score.
 “Quality Score” is a tad fluffy, but includes a number of factors, such as ad click-through-rate, relevancy metrics, and more.
 A good rank isn’t just about bidding higher.
 In fact, a top rank ad could actually be bidding lower than the next placement.

 Using Ad Extensions

 When Google first introduced AdWords, it’s wasn’t much more than a headline and two lines of text.
 Over the years, they’ve built on the standard text ad and released a number of “ad extensions.”
 From Sitelinks to Location ad extensions increase the size and visibility of your ad, which in turn increases the CTR.

-Not only does this mean you’ll get more clicks, but CTR is also a component of the bidding algorithm, so you may also see a decrease in cost per lick over time.
-There’s quite a few more extensions, such as seller ratings and reviews, but here are some of the most common:
+Not only does this mean you’ll get more clicks, but CTR is also a component of the bidding algorithm, so you may also see a decrease in cost per click over time.
+There are quite a few more extensions, such as seller ratings and reviews, but here are some of the most common:

 - Sitelink Extensions: Sitelinks are a great place to put product pages, sales call to actions such as requesting a demo, content downloads, case studies, and other information searchers may need to evaluate your product.

 - Call Extensions: Lets searchers call you directly from the results pages.